The Bad, The Dad, and The Ugly

 • Cleaned up his son after he restored and accepted him, rather than demanding the son clean himself up beforehand.

 • Had his servants remove his son’s disgusting rags and dress him in a clean robe with fresh shoes.
-He could have self-prodigal son illustrationrighteously left his son in his shameful and demeaning attire as a lesson to him, but he didn’t.
-Had The Dad received his son as a slave, The Bad would have received only a loincloth and been left barefoot.
+He could have self-prodigal son illustrationrightfully left his son in his shameful and demeaning attire as a lesson to him, but he didn’t.
+Had The Dad received his son as a slave, The Bad would have been clothed only a loincloth and been left barefoot.

 • Placed a ring on his son’s finger, thus completely restoring The Bad’s position and prestige within the family.
 This was not merely an adornment as rings are today, but a signet ring used to sign legal documents by pressing the ring into warm wax.
 Such a ring publicly symbolized the wearer had the authority to speak for his father and conduct business on behalf of the family.